The PC gaming industry is broken

 A more disturbing problem is that my parents have no idea what any of these articles are about.
 It’s a proven fact that most specialized fields use vocabulary outsiders cannot understand just for the sake of being exclusionary (cardiac arrest?
 Yeah, sure doctor, those are real words).
 Gaming journalism is no different and I’m afraid this site is part of the problem.
 What problem, I’m not sure, possibly global warming.

-Because my parents never discouraged my gaming and only encouraged me to get off my ass from time to time, I owe it to them to explain some of the terms this site uses on a daily basis. → Read the rest
+Because my parents never discouraged my gaming and only encouraged me to get off my ass from time to time, I owe it to them to explain some of the terms this site uses on a daily basis. → Hey, hey, hey, it’s time to make some crazy reading!

 Stop mixing my drinks